After , , and spirited debate over the , it's here: the Final Environmental Impact Statement (FEIS) for the proposed new Tappan Zee Bridge.

 The FEIS document, released Wednesday, is more in-depth than its predecessor, the (DEIS) and answers many of residents' lingering questions about the $5.2 billion project.

-The document was released by the office of governor Andrew Cuomo, who has championed the construction of a new span .
+The document was released by the office of Governor Andrew Cuomo, who has championed the construction of a new span .

-Another portion highlights the predicted impact noise will have on residents, and how the state plans to mitigate it.
+Another portion highlights the predicted impact that noise will have on residents, and how the state plans to mitigate it.
 During recent tests, South Nyack residents .

 In the section titled "Noise and Vibration," state officials note sound-barriers, decibel measurements, restrictions on construction-related noise and other solutions will be employed.

-Immediately following the document's release came a statement from Ross Pepe, president of the Construction Industry Council of Westchester & Hudson Valley and treasurer of BuildTheBridgeNowNY.org:
+Immediately following the 2,000-page document's release came a statement from Ross Pepe, president of the Construction Industry Council of Westchester & Hudson Valley and treasurer of BuildTheBridgeNowNY.org:

 Today marks the beginning of the end in the decade-long campaign to replace the Tappan Zee Bridge...
 Our statewide coalition, BuildTheBridgeNowNY.org, applauds Gov. Cuomo and his team for its steadfast commitment to replace the Tappan Zee with a state-of-the-art transportation facility all New Yorkers can celebrate and support.